FrancescoP2/hr-automation-portfolio/AI-Recruiter-Assistant/README.md

 On bias: the prompts need auditing for proxy bias on protected attributes, regularly, not once.
 The activity log exists partly so that's even possible after the fact.

-On GDPR: candidate data goes through a third-party LLM API, so a DPA needs to be in place before this runs on real data.
-That's not optional and it's the first thing to sort out before deploying anything like this.
+On GDPR: even with Azure OpenAI keeping data in-tenant, candidate data is still being processed by an LLM, so the data processing terms need to be in order before this runs on real applicants.
+The in-tenant route makes this far easier than a public API would, but it doesn't remove the need to get it right.

 ## Running it yourself

 1. Import `workflow.json` into n8n.
-2. Add credentials: Personio, your LLM API, Google Sheets OAuth2, Microsoft Graph.
+2. Add credentials: Personio, Azure OpenAI, Google Sheets OAuth2, Slack webhook.
 3. Set up the form fields (job title, JD, min score, top N).
 4. Create the two target Google Sheets.
 5. Adapt the prompts in the AI nodes to your own criteria and tone — this is the part that actually matters, the rest is plumbing.

-## Note
+## A note on the data

-Sanitised version of a real system.
-Prompts, business logic and endpoints have been generalised; the architecture and the reasoning behind it are the real thing.
+Generalised version of a real system — the prompts, the company-specific logic and the integration endpoints have been swapped for placeholders.
+The architecture and the thinking behind it are the real thing; the company's data isn't in it.